-- Minor applicants must be 5 years of age and older and will need a parent or legal guardian’s co-signature.
+- Minor applicants 17 or younger will need a parent or legal guardian’s co-signature.
 Co-signers must present proper ID.
 It is the responsibility of a minor’s parent or legal guardian to regulate all access to and use of library materials including the Internet.

 - The library does not offer customized restrictions to specific collections or services.